Readmecodegen/Embed-Social-Icons-in-GitHub-README-SVG-Generator/README.md

 A: The `shape` parameter only works when you specify a background color using the `bg` parameter.
 With transparent backgrounds, the shape is ignored.

 **Q: Can I use text with any icon?**
 A: Yes!
 The text feature works with all available icons.
-Simply add the `text` parameter with your desired text.
+Use `showText=true` to display the icon name, or `text=anything` for custom text.

 **Q: How do I encode special characters in text?**
 A: Use URL encoding for special characters.
 For example, spaces become `%20`, and special symbols should be properly encoded.

 **Q: What's the difference between horizontal and vertical text alignment?**
 A: Horizontal alignment places text beside the icon (great for inline layouts), while vertical alignment places text below the icon (great for stacked layouts).

+**Q: What's the difference between showText and text parameters?**
+A: `showText=true` displays the icon name as text, while `text=anything` displays custom text instead of the icon name.
+You can use both together where `text` takes precedence.

 ---